I’ve been a busy bee.

 I didn’t copy any of the bees exactly but simplified one, and I wanted to add honeycomb.
 For the next piece I might mix larger hexagons with smaller to work better with the bee?
 I was extremely unhappy with the way the two stencils I made came out and had to play around with them a lot and even cut out new ones.
 The plan was to have a bee at each end of the wrap, but I wasn’t happy enough with it to do the other panel.
 Luckily the honeycomb stitches up super fast compared to anything else, so it worked out great to use that instead.

-The black blanket stick around the edge doesn’t show very well.
+The black blanket stitch around the edge doesn’t show very well.
 I like how it turned out.
 Perhaps I’ll make one similar for myself someday, but I’ll probably never get around to it. 😀 This post sure grew long in the nearly month that I’ve been adding to it!